 Why are my hormones unbalanced?

-Melissa is a dedicated and hard working school teacher and has suffered with irregular periods and PMS for years.
+Melissa is a dedicated and hard working school teacher and has suffered with irregular periods, painful periods and PMS for years.

 In a typical work day, Melissa has no time for lunch because she is in staff meetings or on playground duty.
 She will eat a muesli bar or a piece of fruit after work to keep her going until dinner, or if her period is due, she will snack on chocolate.